ptimmons/128t-analyzer/README.md

 The **Rev Src** and **Rev Dest** column tabulates the most common IP addresses present in the **Src IP** and **Dest IP** columns of *reverse flows* from the session table.
 For inbound sessions these will be the targets on the "LAN" of the router.
 For outbound sessions these will be the actual address at the remote location.

 The **TCP Port** and **UDP Port** columns tabulate the most common TCP and UDP port numbers found in the table.
 These can be matched against well-known port lists (e.g., the contents of `/etc/services` on any Linux host, or online databases such as [SANS Internet Storm Center](https://isc.sans.edu/port.html)).
 Note that the table will invariably include waypoint ports; these are typically in the range of 16385-65535 and should be fairly readily identifiable.

+> Note: if you are processing an input file and the tabular output is missing some data, it is possible that the parser assumed the incorrect input format.
+Use the `--format` command line switch to force it to `modern` and re-test.
+(Please reach out to me with your source file so I can investigate further.

 ## Disclaimer